 What Is The Honeymoon Phase

-A honeymoon phase is a period in a relationship when the romance is new.
+A honeymoon phase is a period of bliss in a relationship when the romance is new.
 It is the feeling of a freshly budding mutual romance and not the duration of a relationship that defines the honeymoon phase.
-Therefore, a couple could go through the honeymoon phase at any point in their relationship, whether they have recently started dating or have completed a few years of married life.
+Therefore, a couple could go through the honeymoon phase at any point in their relationship, whether they have recently started dating, are newlyweds, or have completed a few years of married life.
 Some couples also experience it more than once if they had drifted apart and are trying to reignite the sparks between them.
 It is a very normal and obvious part of consensual relationships.

 The honeymoon stage is marked by exciting dates, mushy interactions, daydreams of spending eternity together, zealous attempts at pleasing the partner, and a sizzling passion that can set a room on fire.
 It is a special and enchanting bond characteristic of a specifically new romance where the couple is solely focused on each other, conveniently ignoring the world’s harsh realities.